-On January 23, 2023, the Joint Venture announced the Government of Guyana had approved an Appraisal Plan ("AAP") for the northern section of the Corentyne block, commencing with the Wei-1 well.
-Following the completion of Wei-1 well and thorough analysis of the results, the Joint Venture may consider future wells as part of its appraisal program to assess possible development feasibility in the Kawa-1 discovery area and the northern section of the Corentyne block.
-Any future drilling is contingent on positive results from the Wei-1 well, and the Joint Venture has no further drilling obligations beyond the Wei-1 well.
+On January 23, 2023, the Joint Operation announced the Government of Guyana had approved an Appraisal Plan ("AAP") for the northern section of the Corentyne block, commencing with the Wei-1 well.
+Following the completion of Wei-1 well and thorough analysis of the results, the Joint Operation may consider future wells as part of its appraisal program to assess possible development feasibility in the Kawa-1 discovery area and the northern section of the Corentyne block.
+Any future drilling is contingent on positive results at Wei-1 well, and the Joint Operations has no further drilling obligations beyond the Wei-1 well.
 The appraisal programme was approved for a period of 24 months from June 29, 2022 to June 28, 2024, and designated an area of approximately 993.9 km2.
+On June 26, 2024, the Joint Venture submitted a Notice of Potential Commercial Interest for the Wei-1 discovery to the Government of Guyana, which preserves the Joint Venture's interests in the License.